Covid-19 has had a profound impact on many aspects of our lives. Managing student loans is no exception.

 - Lender rates are all over the place.
 Covid-19 has put the economy in chaos, and student loan refinance lenders have not been immune to the effects of the virus.
 This site has been tracking refinance rates dating back to 2013, and this is by far the most rate movement we have ever seen in a short period.
 Some lenders are rapidly raising rates while others remain near record lows.

 - Interest rates may go up.
-Thus far, investors have sold off assets like stocks and bonds, looking for the security of cash.
-If this trend continues, student loan borrowers will see higher interest rates on refinance loans.
-This is because higher interest rates will be necessary to entice investors to buy the loans.
+Thus far, lending has not dried up.
+However, in a down economy, getting loans can become increasingly difficult.
+If this happens, student loan borrowers will see higher interest rates on refinance loans.
+This is because higher interest rates will be necessary to entice nervous investors to buy the loans.

 - Borrowers could lose their job.
 Those who are unemployed will not be able to get approved for a refinance loan.
 Anyone vulnerable to losing their job should seriously consider a longer repayment period to get payments as low as possible.
 Selecting a 20-year refinance loan doesn’t commit a borrower to taking 20 years to pay off the loan because there is no early payment penalty.
 However, it does give borrowers the flexibility of low minimum payments.

 Some might argue that waiting for interest rates to drop due to the current economic conditions is the best approach.
 While that might be true in the case of a mortgage refi where the transaction can cost thousands of dollars, there is almost no harm in refinancing student loans multiple times.
-Savvy borrowers can lock in the best choice for their current circumstances, and then if things change for the better, opt for a new loan.
+Savvy borrowers can lock in the best choice for their current circumstances, and then if things change for the better, opt for a new loan at a later date.

 Student Loan Refinance Strategy During Covid-19